Skip Navigation

 • Cumulative GPA is the qualitative measure of SAP, meaning that it looks at the quality of the grades that each student earns in their courses.

-• Cumulative GPA is calculated after 6 undergraduate credits or 6 graduate credits are completed at APUS.
+• CGPA is initially calculated after 6 undergraduate credits, or 6 graduate credits are completed at APUS.
+Evaluation thereafter occurs at the end of each semester according to the table below.

-• Evaluation thereafter occurs in the segments listed in the table below.
-Only credits completed at APUS with a final grade of A through F are included in the CGPA calculation.
+• Only credits completed at APUS with a final grade of A through F are included in the CGPA calculation.

 • If a failed course is retaken, the later grade will replace the failed grade and factor into the CGPA.